Spain to get longer to reach budget goal

 CROWDED AGENDA

-Alongside Spain, euro zone ministers were also due to consider aid to Cyprus and whether to grant concessions to Greece, which has admitted it is missing its bailout programme targets.
+Alongside Spain, euro zone ministers will also be confronted with the need to decide on a new structure for cross-border banking supervision, how to use euro zone bailout money, aid to Cyprus and whether to grant concessions to Greece, which has admitted it is missing its bailout programme targets.

+A key part of a plan agreed by euro zone leaders at a summit last month is to give the ECB a central role in the cross-border supervision of banks, which would then allow the permanent rescue fund - the European Stability Mechanism (ESM)- to recapitalise banks directly instead of via governments.

+ECB President Mario Draghi, testifying to the European Parliament before ministers meet, called on governments to fully implement promised economic reforms and governance improvements to remove tension in financial markets.

 EU leaders want to break the link between banks and sovereigns by not lumbering governments with debts for rescuing their lenders, making it harder for them to borrow.

-They decided in principle on June 29 that euro zone rescue funds could be used to buy government bonds to lower borrowing costs, with conditions attached but without a full programme.
-However Finland, and to some extent the Netherlands, have since opposed such purchases.
+They also decided that euro zone rescue funds can buy government to lower borrowing costs, with some conditions attached but without a full programme.

+Much depends on the ECB's role as supervisor, which will need to be grounded in European law.
+It falls to the European Commission to propose such legislation, which is not expected until at least September.

+Despite the obstacles to the broad package outlined by leaders, the range of measures agreed allow some short-term action, although there is vocal opposition from the Netherlands and Finland.

 Helsinki insists that there was no agreement on bond-buying by the ESM in secondary markets at the leaders' summit.

-Much depends on the ECB's role as banking supervisor, which will need to be grounded in European law.
-It falls to the European Commission to propose such legislation, which is not expected until at least September.

-Draghi said it was not yet agreed which banks the supervisor would oversee, but to a large extent the ECB would be reliant on existing national expertise.

-Coordinating euro zone finance ministers has been the job of Luxembourg Prime Minister Jean-Claude Juncker since 2005, but his terms ends on July 17 and ministers were due to discuss his successor on Monday.
-French Finance Minister Pierre Moscovici said he expected Juncker's term to be extended, depending on how long he was prepared to stay on.
+Coordinating euro zone finance ministers has been the job of Luxembourg Prime Minister Jean-Claude Juncker since 2005, but his terms ends on July 17 and ministers are due to discuss his successor on Monday.
+However, confusion over who that is likely to be means his term may be extended.

-Ministers were also due to receive a report on the first mission by the "troika" of the EU, the ECB and the International Monetary Fund to Greece since June 17 elections.
+Ministers will pore over the findings of the "troika" of the European Union, the European Central Bank and International Monetary Fund from their first mission to Greece since June 17 elections.

 Highlighting resistance to harsh austerity conditions imposed on Greece, Deputy Labour Minister Nikos Nikolopoulos resigned from the new government that won a parliamentary vote of confidence only on Sunday, saying it was not forceful enough in pushing lenders to ease the bailout terms.

-(Additional reporting by Fiona Ortiz in Madrid, Francesca Landina, Daniel Flynn, Paul Carrel, Claire Davenport, Ilona Wissenbach and Ethan Bilby in Brussels.
-Writing by Paul Taylor, editing by Mike Peacock)
+(Additional reporting by Fiona Ortiz in Madrid, writing by Robin Emmott and Paul Taylor, editing by Mike Peacock)